Eschatologue/CM_wiki/docs/spells/1st-level.md

 You create a shard of ice and fling it at one creature within range.
 Make a ranged spell attack against the target.
 On a hit, the target takes 1d10 piercing damage.
 Hit or miss, the shard then explodes.
 The target and each creature within 5 feet of it must succeed on a Dexterity Saving Throw or take 2d6 cold damage.

-***At Higher Levels.*** When you cast this spell using a spell slot of 2nd level or higher, the cold damage increases by 1d6 for each slot level above 1st.
+***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 2nd level or higher, the cold damage increases by 1d6 for each slot level above 1st.

 ### Identify
 *1st-level divination (ritual)*